sebastian-colomar/protech/upgrade/oc-adm/docs/01b-olm.md

    ```

 1B.7.
-Run the following command to prune the source index of all but the specified packages and push the new index image to your target registry:
+Prune the source index of all but the specified packages and push the new index image to your target registry.
+Then mirror the content to local files.
+AFter that, copy the directory that is generated in your current directory to removable media.
+Finally, upload the generated tarball to the mirror host:
    ```
    ln -sfnT ${BINARY_PATH}/oc-${RELEASE} ${BINARY_PATH}/oc-${VERSION}
    ln -sfnT ${BINARY_PATH}/opm-${RELEASE} ${BINARY_PATH}/opm-${VERSION}